 The health effects of breastfeeding apply to all women around the world.
 As reported by the NCBI, breast milk is specific to infants' unique nutritional needs.
 Breast milk supports a baby's immune system, encourages a healthy inflammation response, and protects both mother and child against pathogens.

 Postpartum is a journey of transitions, as mentioned in our last blog post.
-Breastfeeding is an emotional part of this journey that can bring joy, struggles, and even pain.
+Breastfeeding is an emotional part of this journey that can bring joy, struggles, and even discomforts and challenges.
 But there are ways to ease that transition and increase your joy in breastfeeding.

 Firstly, it's important to enrich breast milk for healthy, nutritious milk flow.
 Several herbal allies may assist you in this step, but diet and lifestyle will always be at the top of the list.